MehranGhamaty/PointProcesses/README.md

 # About

-This is a python package to explore point processes, specifically online learning of temporal point process.
+The python package is written to explore point processes, specifically online learning of temporal point process.
-This is built using TensorFlow for its automatic differentiation, along with static typing to catch bugs.
+The tool is constructed using TensorFlow, using automatic differentiation, along with static typing to catch bugs.

 A multivariate Hawkes process with static base rate and a sum of